spin6lock/rocketchat_bark_push_gateway/README.md

 # Rocket.Chat to Bark Push Gateway
-Mainly from copy from https://github.com/immanuelfodor/rocketchat-push-gateway, apprise is not working for bark on non-standard port right now.
+Mainly from copy from https://github.com/immanuelfodor/rocketchat-push-gateway, apprise is not working for bark on non-standard port right now, see https://github.com/caronc/apprise/issues/671